Born in Guildford, England, in 1946. Educated at Goddard College and U.C. Berkeley Extension in USA and École Jacques Lecoq 1968-70 in Paris.

 Between 1990 and 2000 taught frequently at the Governor's Institute on the Arts in Vermont, U.S.A.

-Has taught and directed student productions since 1984 at the Odense Teater Skuespillerskole (Now a department of The Danish National School of Performing Arts (DDSKS)), and under staff contract since 1993.
+Has taught and directed student productions since 1984 at the Odense Teater Skuespillerskole (Now a department of The Danish National School of Performing Arts (DDSKS)), and under staff contract since 1993, teaching in both the BA and MFA programs.

 Yearly guest teacher, lecturer, and member of admissions committee (auditions) for Høgskolen i Østfold - Akademi for Scenekunst, Bachelor of Arts degree program in theatre, Fredrikstad, Norway, 2006 to 2012.